Anne sets off to Spain.

 “No, Anne.
 That’s why I asked you.
 Contractors are coming to do some repairs to the swimming pool and my dad has sent me to keep an eye on them.
 So, my dad’s paying.
 It’s like a free holiday for the both of us.”

 Anne thought that the dinner was marvellous.
-She have never tasted such high-quality wonderful food.
-I could get to like this, she thought..
+She has never tasted such high-quality wonderful food.
+I could get to like this, she thought.